xianyao710/YRB_Capstone/README.md

 	>>>44<br/>
 	>>>len(G.edges())<br/>
 	>>>176<br/>
+	>>>nx.write_adjlist(G,"motif_cluster")
 </code></pre>

 ##Run MotifSetReduce.pl to generate consensus motifs
+For this step, we extract the motifs for each group in MEME format and then run MotifSetReduce.pl to produce consensus motifs.
 Codes can be found under directory [MotifSetReduce](https://github.com/BrendelGroup/bghandbook/tree/master/demo/MotifSetReduce).<br/>
 <pre><code>
 $for file in ls Motif_group*.txt;do ./MotifSetReduce.pl -m $file > $file.consensus ;done